v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/supremacy/quantum-simulation.md

     });
 </script>

-Concerning the study of the runtime of classical computers, A. D. King et al. evaluate the time and comptutational space required by Matrix Product State method to match their results.
+Concerning the study of the runtime of classical computers, A. D. King et al. evaluate the time and comptutational space required by MPS method to match their results.
 They conclude that such method would take millions of years using Frontier supercomputer.
 They do not extensively benchmark the PEPS method using the argument that this method does not reach a sufficiently suitable correlation threshold with a descent scaling.

 ### 2.1 Belief propagation tensor network method (Challenge 1)

 In {% cite tindall2025dynamics %}, J. Tindall et al. challenge the claim by using a tensor network method to approximate the value of the two-point correlation function.
-They reproduce verifiable size of instances for cylindrical, diamond cubic and dimerized cubic instances (up to 50 spins) for annealing times $$t_a \in {7, 20}$$ ns.
-Their tensor network method exhibits a better correlation error than PEPS and than QA results presented in the initial paper {% cite king2024computational %}.
+They reproduce verifiable instances for cylindrical, diamond cubic, and dimerized cubic instances (up to 50 spins) for annealing times $$t_a \in \{7, 20\}$$ ns.
+Their tensor network method exhibits a better correlation error than PEPS and QA results presented in the initial paper {% cite king2024computational %}.
 The authors suggest that this tensor network method scales linearly with the problem size.
-With 50 spins, their method is able to sample a single 2 point correlator in 15s using a single Intel Skylake.
+With 50 spins, their method can sample a single two-point correlator in 15s using a single Intel Skylake.

-For instances beyond the verifiable regime, they estimate the Kibble-Zurek exponent with a different method that the one used in {% cite king2024computational %} that require less computation (instead of directly using the Binder cumulant that require the investigation of 4-point correlation).
+For instances beyond the verifiable regime, they estimate the Kibble-Zurek exponent with a different method than the one used in {% cite king2024computational %} that requires less computation (instead of directly using the Binder cumulant that requires the investigation of 4-point correlation).
 With this method, they demonstrate good agreement with the theory for cylinder lattices up to size $$18 \times 18$$.

 This method is considered a challenge as they do not completely reproduce the experimental results provided in {% cite king2024computational %}.
 However, the sampling time is impressive as they are able to generate a single spin-spin correlation factor in $$15.5$$s using a single CPU.